jmshutch/jmshutch.github.io/home.md

   - image_path: /assets/images/mm-agol-feature.jpg
     alt: "KSU AGOL"
     title: "K-State AGOL"
-    excerpt: "The ArcGIS Online Portal for Kansas State University.
+    excerpt: "The <strong>ArcGIS Online Portal for Kansas State University</strong>.
 User's may sign in using their K-State eID and password which activates a portal account and ArcGIS Pro license."
     url: "https://kstate.maps.arcgis.com"
     btn_class: "btn--primary"
     btn_label: "See more..."
   - image_path: /assets/images/mm-portal-feature.jpg
     alt: "GEOG Teaching Portal"
     title: "GEOG Instructional Portal"
-    excerpt: "The ArcGIS Enterprise Instructional GIS Portal for the Department of Geography and Geospatial Sciences (for use only by students enrolled in department courses)."
+    excerpt: "The <strong>ArcGIS Enterprise Instructional GIS Portal</strong> for the Department of Geography and Geospatial Sciences (for use only by students enrolled in department courses)."
     url: "https://gis-learn.ksu.edu/portal"
     btn_class: "btn--primary"
     btn_label: "See more..."